-The reality is that many buyers continue to make serious mistakes:
+The reality is that many buyers still make serious mistakes:

-- Signing reservation contracts without legal review.
+- Signing reservation contracts without a legal review.

-- Paying deposits without sufficient guarantees.
+- Paying deposits without sufficient safeguards.

-- Buying properties with hidden encumbrances.
+- Buying property with hidden liabilities.

-- Paying more taxes than necessary.
+- Paying more tax than necessary.

-This document allows you to verify:
+This document allows you to check the following:

 - Who the actual owner is.